 $335,802,786

-"The Curious Case of Benjamin Button" is an extraordinary fantasy romance inspired by F. Scott Fitzgerald's classic short story.
-Adapted for the screen and masterfully directed by David Fincher, the film weaves a poignant and imaginative tale.
+"The Curious Case of Benjamin Button" stands out as a remarkable entry in the fantasy romance genre, drawing inspiration from F. Scott Fitzgerald’s timeless short story.
+Under the visionary direction of David Fincher, the film crafts a captivating and emotionally charged narrative.

-The movie received an impressive thirteen Oscar nominations, including Best Picture, Best Director, Best Actor, and Best Supporting Actress.
-It follows Benjamin Button, a man born with the appearance and ailments of old age, who instead grows younger as the years pass.
+Celebrated by critics and audiences alike, the movie garnered an impressive thirteen Academy Award nominations, including Best Picture, Best Director, Best Actor, and Best Supporting Actress.
+The story centers on Benjamin Button, a man who is born with the physical appearance and ailments of an elderly person and astonishingly becomes younger as he grows older.

 ComedyDramaFantasy